 To separate the pion background we will use a counting method.
 The counting method has been used successfully at 100 MHz by the Mainz A4 parity violation experiment [65, 66].
 Also relevant is the experience of the G0 collaboration in deploying a counting method [67].
-We plan to use a Flash ADC (FADC)-based fast counting DAQ which has virtually no deadtime, and use a scaler-based DAQ as cross check.
-This strategy will also be used for the DIS-parity experiment and test runs of both DAQs using a small fraction of the PID detectors are already underway by the DIS-parity collaboration.
-The basic principle of these two DAQs is described in the following section.
-In addition, we will take low rate runs to provide a sample of events with full tracking and particle identification information, as a further systematic check.
+We plan to implement the fast counting DAQ using custom scaler electronics, following the approach chosen by the DIS-parity experiment [52].
+As both our counting rates and pion to electron ratio are better than for the DIS-parity measurement, the system currently being designed will be sufficient for the proposed measurements.